What is a Signature Loan?

 Signature Loan vs. Line of Credit

 Although there are similarities, those two types of loans work differently.
-With bank or credit union personal loans, you borrow a fixed amount of money and pay it back over a specified period.
+With a bank or a credit union, you borrow a fixed amount of money and pay it back over a specified period.
 Also, the installments are fixed.
-On the other hand, credit lines offer flexibility, let you borrow up to your maximum limit, and even borrow again if need be.

 Both options have pros and cons.
 With signature loans, once you provide the bank with your signature, the mortgage won’t be necessary.
 And that’s awesome.
 On the flip side, if you default on your installments, the lender may file a lawsuit.